illiterate/illiterate/README.md

 > [🏫](http://cs.sxu.edu.cn) I graduated with a bachelor's and master's degree from Shanxi University.

-> 🖥  My research interests are natural language processing (generation) and deep learning.
+> 🖥  My research interests are NLP and AIGC.